Munetios/Munetios-Calculator/README.md

 v1.0.0
 Initial release of Muentios Calculator.
 📧 Contact
-This project was created by GAMERYTDeveloper.
+This project was created by Munetios.

 For any questions, feedback, or suggestions, feel free to reach out via email: minecraftgamer97529@gmail.com